 What’s more, School Level represent the biggest effect by far for all three respondent groups.
 The other relationships vary somewhat, as FRPL % is bigger than School Setting for teachers/staff, yet School Setting is bigger than FRPL % for families.

 Students’ views on School Climate become less positive in higher School Levels

 As students move from elementary to middle to high school, their positive views of School Climate tend to decrease.
 This survey topic includes questions like “How fair or unfair are the rules for the students at this school?” and “How often do your teachers seem excited to be teaching your classes?”

 In this animated screenshot that uses Peer Benchmarks, it’s clear how a score of 63% favorable (the pink line) is actually quite different at each School Level.
-This score is near the bottom 10th percentile for elementary schools, but moves up to the 30th percentile for high schools; a change of twenty percentage points on the same survey topic based on School Level.
+This score is near the bottom 50th percentile for elementary schools, but moves up to the 90th percentile for high schools; a change of forty percentage points on the same survey topic based on School Level.